bergfi/hashmap/README.md

 # hashmap
 High-Performance Concurrent Hash Maps

-Data will be uploaded soon.
+Results of experiments can be found in /experiments.